 1. Personal loan: If you need money for home improvements or an emergency, a personal loan can give you the necessary funds without collateral.
 While personal loan lenders generally charge higher interest rates, your 401(k) will remain untouched and continue to grow.
 You can apply online for up to $35,000 and get approved in just a few minutes.

-3. Launch a side hustle: Many take out 401(k) loans to fund a big purchase, like a new car or a downpayment on a home.
-A great way to accelerate your savings is to start a side gig on top of your full-time job, such as driving with Uber, delivering groceries, or walking dogs.
+3. Launch a side hustle: A great way to accelerate your savings and reduce the need for a loan, is to start a side gig on top of your full-time job, such as driving with Uber, delivering groceries, or walking dogs.
 You can add hundreds to your bank account each month, helping you get the money you need more quickly.

 Borrowing from your 401(k) can seem like a smart move, but it’ll cost you in the long run.
-Instead, explore other options like personal loans or credit card offers to fund your projects while allowing your retirement fund to grow.
+Instead, explore other options like personal loans or credit card offers to fund your immediate needs while allowing your retirement fund to grow.

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.